-Budgeted cost: £5365.50
+Budgeted cost: £4,365.50

-Activity Evidence that supports this approach Challenge number(s) addressed Embedding principles of good practice set out in the DfE's The DfE guidance has been informed by engagement with schools that have significantly reduced levels 4
+Activity Evidence that supports this approach Challenge number(s) addressed Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
+This will involve training and release time for staff to develop and implement new procedures and appointing attendance/support officers to improve attendance.
+The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
+4 Subsidised extracurricular activities for disadvantaged pupils.

-Improving School Attendance advice. of absence and persistent absence.
-This will involve appointing attendance/support officers to improve attendance and further develop the strategy to address persistent absence.
-Completion of the training of two senior leaders to be Mental Health Leads.
-Research indicates that taking a coordinated and evidence-informed approach to mental health and wellbeing leads to improved emotional health and wellbeing in children and young people, and greater readiness to learn.
-See the DfE rationale here 5 Subsidised extracurricular activities for disadvantaged pupils.
 The DfE guidance - 'using pupil premium guidance for school leaders' notes that extracurricular activities is an approach that can be implemented under 'wider strategies'.
 Wider strategies relate to the most significant non-academic barriers to success in school.
 All Subsidised school trips for disadvantaged pupils.
 The DfE guidance - 'using pupil premium guidance for school leaders' notes that extracurricular activities including trips, is an approach that can be implemented under 'wider strategies'.
 Wider strategies relate to the most significant non-academic barriers to success in school.
 All Subsidised school uniform, including PE kit, for disadvantaged pupils.
 Wider strategies relate to the most significant non-academic barriers to success in school.
 All Subsidising breakfast club for disadvantaged pupils.
 The DfE guidance - 'using pupil premium guidance for school leaders' notes that this is an approach that can All be implemented under 'wider strategies'.
 Wider strategies relate to the most significant non-academic barriers to success in school.
 Contingency fund for acute issues.
 Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
 All

-Total budgeted cost: £59,045
+Total budgeted cost: £55,621.50